kawansoft/aceql-http/README.md

 Interface implementation allows you to:

-- Define how to generate a session id after client /login call
+- Define how to generate a session id after client /login call.
-- Define the sessionâ€™s lifetime
+- Define the session's lifetime.
-- Define how to verify that the stored session is valid and not expired
+- Define how to verify that the stored session is valid and not expired.

 ### Session management default implementation